awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* string

-The name of the database to connect to and run the lifecycle command on.
+The name of the Redshift database used in the data sharing.

 ---